Jarvis Jenkins: Professional career

-2011 NFL Draft
+Pre-draft

-He was considered one of the better defensive tackle prospects for the 2011 NFL Draft.
+He was considered one of the better defensive tackle prospects for the 2011 NFL draft.

 Washington Redskins

-Jenkins was selected ninth in the second round, 41st overall, by the Washington Redskins in the 2011 NFL Draft.
+Jenkins was selected ninth in the second round, 41st overall, by the Washington Redskins in the 2011 NFL draft.
 The Redskins signed Jenkins to a four-year, $4.783 million contract with a $1.978 million signing bonus on July 29, 2011.
 Jenkins missed the entire 2011 season after tearing his ACL in a preseason game against the Baltimore Ravens, spending his entire rookie season on injured reserve.

 After seven months of rehabilitation, Jenkins was cleared to play on April 11, 2012.
 He made his NFL debut in the 2012 season opener against the New Orleans Saints.
 After Adam Carriker was placed on injured reserve, Jenkins had his first career start in Week 3 against the Cincinnati Bengals.

 On July 28, 2013, it was announced that Jenkins would be suspended for the first four games of the 2013 season due to violating the league's substance policy.

 In Week 11, he recorded his first half a sack against the Philadelphia Eagles.
 The following week, he recorded a full sack on quarterback Colin Kaepernick of the San Francisco 49ers.